When can my child start?

 If the nursery is full, except in cases of need, children should have had their names on the waiting list for at least one term before entry can be considered.
 Entry will be as close as possible to the term following the third birthday and will be in order of age – within the criteria listed above.

 Where there are more requests for places than there are spaces available and where other children had a stronger claim to a place than your child (using the criteria listed above), places will have been offered by the nursery according to these criteria.
 There is no statutory right of appeal for a nursery place.

 Do the sessions provided in these classes count as the funded nursery education to which my three and four year old is entitled?

 Yes.
-From April 2004, all three and four year olds in Kent will be entitled to funded (part-time) early education.
+All three and four year olds in Kent will be entitled to funded (part-time) early education.
 The sessions four year old pupils receive in KCC nursery classes count against this entitlement.
 If your child receives more than five sessions per week through a mixture of KCC nursery class and other pre-school provision, the sessions provided at the nursery class count first against your free entitlement.
 For example, if your child attends a KCC nursery class for five morning sessions and a pre-school for five afternoon sessions, your free entitlement will be taken as the five sessions provided at the nursery class: you will therefore have to pay for the pre-school sessions.

 How do I apply for a place in the nursery school?